zpoint/CPython-Internals/Interpreter/slot/slot.md

 ### how does attributes initialized in the creation of `class A` ?

-we can laern about the creation procedure in [type->creation of class](https://github.com/zpoint/CPython-Internals/blob/master/BasicObject/type/type.md#creation-of-class)
+we can learn about the creation procedure in [type->creation of class](https://github.com/zpoint/CPython-Internals/blob/master/BasicObject/type/type.md#creation-of-class)

 `type` object has many fields in it's C structure, the following picture only shows what's necessary for this topic